ga-wdi-lessons/pseudocode/readme.md

   Enjoy;
 END.
 ```

+Q. What do we think?
+---

->This example's sequence is very thorough!
+> A. This example's sequence is very thorough!
 However, we are still assuming certain conditions that our utensils or ingredients already exist.
 What if we are out of plates?
 Will we grab a napkin instead to place our sandwich on?
 What if we are out of jelly?
 Will you throw the sandwich away or eat it with just peanut butter?

 Computers are not smart.
 We need to give them step by step instructions to account for conditions.
 They can not adapt to make changes without being explicitly told.
 Programing is a series of tasks, which can be completed only if a certain number of conditions are met.

+Computers can not adapt, but we can.
+Your first pass at pseudocode will probably not cover everything.
+Once you know more, you may come back to update and refactor your pseudocode.

 ## Exercise: Draw Toast (30 min)